Managing roles and permissions

 Assigning permissions to security group members

 It is suggested that, where possible, permissions are assigned to roles, and roles are assigned to security group members.
-However, it is possible to assign permissions to security group members, by clicking on the Permissions tab in the "Groups" pane.
-The Permissions tab allows you to apply additional permissions to a group.
+However, it is possible to assign permissions to security group members from the Groups section.
+Navigate to the Permissions tab which will allow you to apply additional permissions to a group.